cverrier/cverrier/README.md

 ### About Me

+🎵 Currently working at [Sonos](https://www.sonos.com/) as a Machine Learning Engineer in the Sonos Voice Control department.

 🎓 Self-taught in computer science with a mathematics background.
 I learned everything from the ground up.

 🤖 Previously worked at [ASUS Robotics & AI Center](https://www.araic.asus.com/) in Taiwan as a Machine Learning Engineer.